LemmyNet/lemmy-docs/src/en/about/guide.md

-# Lemmy quick start guide
+# Lemmy Quick Start Guide

 So you want to join Lemmy and get posting.
 Great!
 Here's how to dive straight in.